-If you get a natural latex mattress, there should be no off-gassing or chemical smell when you get your mattress for the first time.
-If you get a synthetic latex mattress, however, there is the chance that there will be some off-gassing.
+If someone gets a natural latex mattress, there should be no off-gassing or chemical smell when they get their mattress for the first time.
+If someone gets a synthetic latex mattress, however, there is the chance that there will be some off-gassing.
 This typically isn’t a big deal and the smell will go away within a couple of days, but it is something that happens with some synthetic latex mattresses.

 Some Motion Transfer

-Motion transfer is basically when you are able to feel the movement of your partner on the other side of the bed.
+Motion transfer is basically when people can feel the movement of their partner on the other side of the bed.
 Memory foam mattresses are really good at isolating motion, and thus they are a great choice for those who sleep with a partner.
 Latex mattresses do fairly well in this category, but for most models there will be some motion transfer.
 Latex generally doesn’t perform as well as memory foam in this category.

 This video shows an example of motion transfer for an all-natural latex mattress.

 Many of the common complaints about latex mattresses are either minor or just a matter of personal preference.
-It is still a great sleeping surface that you should definitely be taking a look at.
+It is still a great sleeping surface that most consumers should definitely be taking a look at.